denizgokce/SignalR/README.md

 # SignalR Example
 SignalR ASP.NET RPC Framework Client Server Instant Communication

-  This Example shows how to build a signalr server and client application, web based or console based for a chat application purpose.
+  This Example shows how to build a signalr server and client application, based on web or console, for a chat application purpose.
 It has no database dataflow in server are not stored anywhere but it is up to you.
 To see how it works all you have to do is run the project and test it.
 <br/>
   Project Includes;